bnl/pub-ML_examples/README.rst

 Anomaly detection
 *****************
 The model attributes a new observation to either normal or anomalous time series by comparing it to a large courpus of data collected at the beamline over an extended period of time.
 The development and updating of the model is done offline.
-Due to the nature of exparimental measurements, anomalous observatons may constitute a sizable portion of data withing a single collection period.
+Due to the nature of experimental measurements, anomalous observations may constitute a sizable portion of data within a single collection period.
 Thus, a labeling of the data is required prior to model training.
 Once the model is trained it is saved as a binary file and loaded each time when ``AnomalyAgent`` is initialized.

-A set of features devired from the original raw data, allowing the model to process time series of arbitary length.
+A set of features derived from the original raw data, allowing the model to process time series of arbitary length.

 The training can be found at `run_anomaly.py <example_scripts/run_anomaly.py>`_ with example deployment infrastructure at `deploy_anomaly.py <example_scripts/deploy_anomaly.py>`_.